Lord-Samuel/bail-lite/README.md

 ```

 > [!NOTE]
-> This Repo Was Initialy Created For Fun.
-If There Any Errors Make An Issue.
+> This Project Was Initialy Created For Personal Use But Ended Up Sharing.

+---
+Support

+For issues and contributions:

+· Create GitHub issues for bug reports

+· Submit pull requests for improvements

+· Join the WhatsApp channel for updates

+---

+Note: This implementation is designed for educational purposes.
+Always comply with WhatsApp's Terms of Service and applicable laws when deploying WhatsApp API solutions.